HydrogenPlumbing/hydrogen-protocol/README.md

 HP uses local relays, with IoT PHY-specific radios (e.g. LoRa, MIOTY, NB-IoT) to relay messages to and from IoT devices and transfer them to the HP network gateway.

 The relay runs a minimal HP protocol implementation that can parse the HP message headers, and (optionally) verify the message was sent from a valid, authenticated device using PKI.
-If the local relay supports IPv6 then it transfers the complete HP message directly to the network gateway defined by the first 48 bis of the device's address.
+If the local relay supports IPv6 then it transfers the complete HP message directly to the network gateway defined by the first 48 bits of the device's address.
 In the case of relays with upstream networks (either wired or wireless) that don't offer native IPv6 support, the relay can forward the message (e.g. via IPv4 tunneling) to an upstream relay that can reach the gateway via IPv6.

 This approach allows any local relay that supports the IoT PHY layer (e.g. LoRa, NB-IoT) to forward messages to the correct network gateway without any additional knowledge about the device or its network beyond the IPv6 address.
 This is different from existing IoT networks which require PHY and protocol specific look-ups to resolve devices and network gateways.
 A key tenant of this approach is open and transparent traffic peering between networks wherever upstream bandwidth costs allow.